Arcadia-Science/readlif/README.md

 the potential of losing data, so a an new `bit_depth` attribute has been added to `LifImage` to indicate the bit depth of each channel in the image.

 It is up to the user to decide how, or if, to convert these.
+There is an upscaling example below.

 Examples
 ===